 Welcome to our Egypt Travel Guide.
-On this page you’ll find all of our posts about Egypt travel as well as some useful travel tips about the best time to visit, where to go, things to do, experiences to have and more.
-We hope this page will help you plan your trip to Egypt and make the most out of travelling in this fascinating country.
+On this page, you’ll find all of our posts about Egypt travel as well as some useful travel tips about the best time to visit, where to go, things to do, experiences to have, and more.
+We hope this page will help you plan your trip to Egypt and make the most out of traveling in this fascinating country.

 While Egypt has a bit of a reputation for having aggressive people who try to sell you everything at every turn, this just wasn’t our impression of the people here when we visited.
 We found the Egyptian people to be friendly, warm, welcoming and no more pushy than the people of other countries in the region.

 Egypt has had tourists visiting for as long as it was possible to visit another country, and yet they still welcome tourism with open arms.
 It’s one of the major industries here and visiting the country can greatly help its economy.

 With a total area of 1,001,450 square kilometers (386,660 square miles), Egypt is technically the 31st largest country in the world, but enormous swaths of the unforgiving desert make it seem much larger for those traveling around the country.

 The population of Egypt is over 100 million people (2020 census), making it a very populous place to travel, but most of the population is found along the banks of the Nile River, an area of around 40,000 square kilometers (15,000 square miles), where the only arable land in the country is found.

 Despite the concentration of people along the banks of one of the world’s great rivers, while sailing down the Nile you’d never think that so many people currently live here.
 This is without a doubt one of the best things to do in Egypt and we highly recommend it.